acceptableEngineering/nf-firebot/README.md

 ---

 ## Prerequisite
-Before cloning this repo, you'll want to see if your forest of interest is listed on [WildWeb](http://www.wildcad.net/WildCADWeb.asp)
+Before cloning this repo, you'll want to see if your forest of interest is listed on [WildWeb](http://www.wildcad.net/WildCADWeb.asp) OR already know if it uses the new `WildWebE.net` platform

 ---